 Jira vs Trello: Key Differences

-Jira has multiple ways to view projects on all plans, including Gantt charts, Kanban boards, and a spreadsheet-style view with formulas – which is why it's for complex task management and the kind of issue-tracking software development, engineering, and tech teams do on a daily basis.
+Jira has multiple ways to view projects on all plans, including Gantt charts, Kanban boards, and a spreadsheet-style view with formulas – which is why it’s slightly better for complex task management and the kind of issue-tracking software development, engineering, and tech teams do on a daily basis.

 Overall, Trello is a much more basic program for simple task management, whereas Jira is better suited to larger teams, especially in software development and IT.